ChveroDev/manhwaPageEndpoints/README.md

-# manhwaPageEndpoints
 # Important Info

-Image files going to backend are Blobs
+Files going to backend are Blobs

-Image files going to frontend are base64
+Files going to frontend are base64

 # Controllers

 ## UserController: